 - Deceptive marketing strategies

-Again we see a VPN which is expensive when paid monthly and drops dramatically with a longer tie in periods.
-PureVPN offers a money back guarantee as long as you haven’t consumed 3GB or over.
-This is hidden away in small print much like other things.
+Again we see an expensive VPN when paid monthly and drops dramatically with a long tie in period.
+PureVPN offers a money-back guarantee as long as you haven’t consumed 3GB or over.
+This is hidden away in small print, much like other things.

 1 Month – $10.95

 1 Year – $4.15 (Billed $49.80 every 12 months)

 2 Years – $2.49 (Billed $59.76 every 2 years with free Enterprise-grade security and free Secure torrent add-ons.)